Visiting Lough Gur

 leave early and make a day of it.

 Have your map of the sites at Lough Gur ready to go.
-If you

 forget to download it, get a map from the visitor centre so you can find